Katrina Howard

 • Martek v Suntory (process for manufacturing oils used in infant formula)

-• Apotex v AstraZeneca (patent relating to rosuvastatin)
+• Apotex v AstraZeneca (rosuvastatin formulation)

 Education and Background